locomotivemtl/memo-website/README.md

-# memo-website
+# Memo Website

-Website for memo
+This is the source of the official marketing website of Memo, a messaging system built with Charcoal.